cykerway/churchkey/README.rst

 ================================================

-``churchkey`` tunnels SSH sessions through HTTP proxies, which means the user logs into a remote server via an HTTP proxy instead of performing direct access.
-It does so by using the ``CONNECT`` request method defined in the HTTP protocol.
+``churchkey`` tunnels SSH sessions through HTTP proxies, which means the user logs into a remote server via an HTTP proxy instead of accessing directly.
+It does so by using the ``CONNECT`` request method defined in the HTTP protocol and only works with HTTP proxies supporting this feature.

 The technical details are described in `RFC 2817`_.